MichaelRoosz/php-cassandra/README.md

     // warning: loses nanosecond precision, DateInterval only supports microseconds
     $dateInterval = $duration->toDateInterval();

-//  Float (32-bit precsion - use the "Double" type for a PHP-like "float")
+//  Float (32-bit precision - use the "Double" type for a PHP-like "float")
     new \Cassandra\Type\Float32(2.718);

 //  Inet